Sebastião José de Carvalho e Melo, 1st Marquis of Pombal

-D. Sebastião José de Carvalho e Melo, (Note: /pt/) 1st Marquis of Pombal and 1st Count of Oeiras (13 May 1699 – 8 May 1782), known as the Marquis of Pombal (Marquês de Pombal /pt-PT/), was a Portuguese statesman and diplomat who despotically ruled the Portuguese Empire from 1750 to 1777 as chief minister to King Joseph I. A strong advocate for absolutism, and influenced by some of the ideals of the Age of Enlightenment, Pombal led Portugal's recovery from the 1755 Lisbon earthquake and reformed the kingdom's administrative, economic, and ecclesiastical institutions.
-During his lengthy ministerial career, Pombal accumulated and exercised autocratic power, curtailing individual liberties, suppressing political opposition, and fostering the Atlantic slave trade to Brazil.
-His cruel persecution of the Jesuits and Portuguese lower classes led him to be known as Nero of Trafaria, after a village he ordered to be burned with all its inhabitants inside, for refusing to follow his orders.
+D. Sebastião José de Carvalho e Melo, (Note: /pt/) 1st Marquis of Pombal and 1st Count of Oeiras (13 May 1699 – 8 May 1782), known as the Marquis of Pombal (Marquês de Pombal /pt-PT/), was a Portuguese statesman and diplomat.
+During the reign of King Joseph I from 1750 to 1777, Pombal served as the king's leading minister and would become the dominant political force in the Kingdom of Portugal and its overseas empire.

-The son of a country squire and nephew of a prominent cleric, Pombal studied at the University of Coimbra before enlisting in the Portuguese Army, where he reached the rank of corporal.
-Pombal subsequently returned to academic life in Lisbon, but retired to his family's estates in 1733 after eloping with a nobleman's niece.
+The son of a country squire and nephew of a prominent cleric, Pombal studied at the University of Coimbra before briefly serving in the Portuguese Army.
+Upon leaving the army, Pombal would return to academic life in Lisbon.
+In 1733, he withdrew to his family's estate in Soure after eloping with the widowed niece of a prominent nobleman.
 In 1738, with his uncle's assistance, he secured an appointment as King John V's ambassador to Great Britain.
 In 1745, he was named ambassador to Austria and served until 1749.
-When Joseph I acceded to the throne in 1750, Pombal was appointed as Secretary of State for Foreign Affairs.
+When Joseph I ascended the throne in 1750, Pombal was appointed as Secretary of State for Foreign Affairs.

-Despite entrenched opposition from the hereditary Portuguese nobility, Pombal gained Joseph's confidence and, by 1755, was the king's de facto chief minister.
-Pombal secured his preeminence through his decisive management of the 1755 Lisbon earthquake, one of the deadliest earthquakes in history; he maintained public order, organized relief efforts, and supervised the capital's reconstruction in the Pombaline architectural style.
-Pombal was appointed as Secretary of State for Internal Affairs in 1756 and consolidated his authority during the Távora affair of 1759, which resulted in the execution of leading members of the aristocratic party and allowed Pombal to suppress the Society of Jesus.
-In 1759, Joseph granted Pombal the title of Count of Oeiras and, in 1769, that of Marquis of Pombal.
+Despite entrenched opposition from the hereditary Portuguese nobility, Pombal gained Joseph's confidence and, by 1755, had become the king's de facto chief minister.
+Pombal secured his preeminence through his decisive management of the 1755 Lisbon earthquake, one of the deadliest earthquakes in history; maintaining public order, organizing relief efforts, and supervising the capital's reconstruction in the Pombaline architectural style.
+Pombal was appointed as Secretary of State for Internal Affairs in 1756 and consolidated his authority during the Távora affair of 1759, resulting in the execution of leading members of the aristocratic opposition and the suppression of the Society of Jesus.
+In 1759, Joseph granted Pombal the title of Count of Oeiras and, in 1769, Marquis of Pombal.